 - NIH Biosketch: An NIH format biosketch must be submitted for the PI and the Co-PIs only.

 - Research Strategy: Please use this template for your research strategy.
 The research proposal should be no longer than three single-spaced pages with one-inch margins and should include the essential background information relative to the project.
 Please use Arial size 11 font.
 References should be attached to your research proposal and will not count toward your three-page limit.
-Please provide a timeline of implementation to ensure meeting the end date of June 30, 2020.
-The template is embedded in this PDF (click on the attachment button in the PDF).
+Please provide a timeline of implementation to ensure meeting the end date of May 31, 2021.
+The template is embedded in this RFA PDF (click on the attachment button in the PDF or click here to find the budget form and P30 application).

-The deadline for submitting applications is September 6, 2018.
-Pilots which have been selected to be included in the competing renewal will be announced by late September, 2018.
-If the Center is renewed, funding will begin July 1, 2019.
-For additional information, please contact Samantha Fellman by email at firstname.lastname@example.org or by phone at 215-746-4011.
+The deadline for submitting applications is March 4, 2020.
+Selected pilots will be announced by mid-March 2020.
+Funding will begin June 1, 2020.
+For additional information, please contact Samantha Fellman by email at email@example.com or by phone at 215-746-4011.